syhru/syhru/README.md

   - 🎓 a student of bina insani University      <img align="right" src="code.gif" width="300" height="200" style="margin-bottom: 30px;"/> <br>
   - Coding at night with cigarettes and coffee is my favorite 🔥🔥.
   - As a kid, I wanted to be an astronaut.
-  - I love trying new and challenging things
+  - I love trying new and challenging things <br>

 <br>